Borussia Mönchengladbach: 1959–1965: Promotion to the Bundesliga

 Further honours would have to wait a decade.
 Borussia's results in the ten years leading up to the formation of the Bundesliga in 1963 were not strong enough to earn them admission into the ranks of the nation's new top flight professional league, and so the club played in the second tier, the Regionalliga West.

 In the next season, 1964–65, the club signed the youngsters, Jupp Heynckes and Bernd Rupp, and some of the youth team joined the professional squad.
 Their average age of 21.5 years was the lowest of all regional league teams.
 They earned the nickname "foals" due to their low average age as well as their carefree and successful play.
 Reporter Wilhelm August Hurtmanns coined the nickname in his articles in the Rheinische Post.
 He was taken with the style of Borussia and wrote that they would play like young foals.
 By April 1965, the team had won the Regionalliga West and thus secured the participation in the Bundesliga promotion round in Group 1.
 This saw the team play against the competitors of Wormatia Worms (Second in the Regionalliga Südwest), SSV Reutlingen (Second in the Regionalliga Süd) and Holstein Kiel (Champions in the Regionalliga Nord) in first and second matches.
 Of the six games Borussia won three (5–1 in Worms, 1–0 against Kiel and 7–0 against Reutlingen).
 The achievement of the first place made promotion to the Bundesliga safe.
 Together with Borussia Bayern Munich rose by winning Group 2.

 Mönchengladbach enjoyed its first taste of the Bundesliga in the 1965–66 season, earning promotion alongside future powerhouse Bayern Munich.
-The two clubs would go on to engage in a fierce struggle as they challenged each other for domestic supremacy throughout the 1970s.
+The two clubs went on to engage in a fierce struggle, as they challenged each other for domestic supremacy throughout the 1970s.
 Bayern took first blood in the struggle for supremacy between the two: winning the Bundesliga championship in 1969.
 Mönchengladbach struck back immediately in the next season with a championship of their own and followed up with a second title in 1971, becoming the first Bundesliga club ever to successfully defend their title.